April 13, 2022

 Life Insurance Riders: What Are They and Why Might You Need One?

 So you’re looking to buy life insurance.
 First, pat yourself on the back.
 It could be a smart move.
-And it may be an even smarter one if you add riders—or additional benefits—to your policy.
+And it may be an even smarter one if you add riders—or benefits">additional benefits—to your policy.

 That’s because life insurance riders give you extra benefits that you wouldn’t get with a basic life insurance policy.
 And you can use them to customize your policy based on your needs.